 Courses listed must be at the 200 level or higher (no freshman level courses) and you must have received a grade of “C” or higher, per McGill standard.
 These credits may be taken as part of a degree or as an independent/special student.

 Note that it is preferable to have all 45 credits of background completed to the start of the MATL program.
-To ensure adequate time to complete missing discipline-specific credits, we recommend applying to the Early Decision deadline (see above).
 Applicants missing up to, but not exceeding, 6 discipline-specific credits may be accepted into the MATL program.
 The completion of missing credits will be consider a condition of program completion.
 Students are strongly encouraged to complete outstanding discipline-specific credits prior to the start of the MATL program.
-In exceptional circumstances, students may be allowed to complete outstanding discipline-specific credits during the MATL program; however these credits should be completed prior to beginning the subject-area specific methods course (Fall 2021).
+In exceptional circumstances, students may be allowed to complete outstanding discipline-specific credits during the MATL program; however these credits should be completed prior to beginning the subject-area specific methods course.
 Failure to complete outstanding discipline-specific credits may result is a deferral of the first internship placement.
 This deferral will result in a significant delay in the students program completion.

 - Have minimum Cumulative Grade Point Average (CGPA) is 3.0 out of a possible 4.0, or a Grade Point Average (GPA) of 3.2 out of 4.0 in the last two years of full-time studies.